How to Make a Facebook Messenger Bot in 24 minutes Without Code

 - Is there an opportunity to use your bot to better educate your market and sell your products?

-You first have to decide the purpose of your bot.
+You first have to choose a messenger bot name. decide the purpose of your bot for the app.
 This should be based on who you serve, what you need to answer and what you sell.

 Let’s see some chatbot examples: Poncho is a weather app, so naturally, their bot is going to gather user information.